 1 Bedroom with 2 single beds, drawers & hanging space.

-A summer kitchen with a sink, washing machine, fridge, kettle and utensils.
+A summer kitchen at pool level with a sink, washing machine, fridge, kettle and utensils.

 NB: An external stone staircase from the ground floor terrace leads to the first floor and the large shaded terrace.

-A large open plan lounge/kitchen.
-The kitchen is fully fitted with a oven/hob, fridge/freezer, dish washer and minor appliances.
+A large open plan lounge/kitchen/diner.
+The kitchen is fully fitted with a oven/hob, fridge/freezer, dishwasher and minor appliances.

 The lounge area has a sofa, chairs, dining table & chairs.
 Door & french windows open onto the large shaded balcony terrace with teak table and chairs.
 From here there are stunning views to the Cévennes mountains, Lozère and the Ardèche.
 The perfect place to watch fabulous sunsets.